dilshankarunarathne/spring-boot-notes/README.md

 In this example, consider a Main class that contains the main() method.
 It will create two classes that it needs to do its work.
 Within the second class, in its constructor, it also creates a third class to do work.
 That class has two more classes that it needs to do work.
 So with that, we ends up creating five classes that all had to be managed at the creation from that main() method.
-If we think about configuring those classes as we create them, we now need to know things three levels deep, and how to properly create them and manage them for their life-cycle.
+If we think about configuring those classes as we create them, we now need to know things three levels deep, and how to properly create them and manage them for their life-cycle of our application.
+This would cause a lot of complication when it comes to a really large application.

 IoC:
 []("/assets/2-ioc-dm.png")